djcomlab/isa_memory_study/README.md

 `data/processed/`, writing out a series of PDF and PNG format figures into `reports/figures/`.
 It uses the `src/visualization/make_figures.py` script.

-**If the contents of `data/interim/` and `data/processed/` have not yet been generated, by running `make figures` it will implicitly run `make data` first.
-It may take some time to run the first time since it loads every MTBLS study twice (maybe takes about 60 minutes).**
+Note: If the contents of `data/interim/` and `data/processed/` have not yet been generated, by running `make figures` it will implicitly run `make data` first.
+It may take some time to run the first time since it loads every MTBLS study twice (maybe takes about 60 minutes).

 In the `notebooks/` directory you can find exploratory analyses and work towards the code used for generating the figures.
+Relies on the data having been processed (using `make data`).

 Project Organization
 ------------